Malik22G/Thesis/README.md

 - **Text Analysis**: Analyze sentiment from direct text input.
 - **CSV Upload**: Batch process large volumes of feedback from CSV files.
 - **YouTube Comments**: Extract and analyze sentiment of comments from YouTube videos.
-- **Aspect-Based Analysis**: Break down sentiment by specific aspects of your content.
 - **Visual Reports**: Interactive charts and graphs for clear sentiment visualization.
 - **Real-Time Analysis**: Get results in seconds for rapid decision-making.